zcabasy/MovieLensDBMS/README.md

 To log in to bash terminal of the SQL container run:
 ```
-$ docker exec -it mariadb bash
+$ docker exec -it db-1 bash
 ```

 Once in the container's bash terminal, the MySQL shell can be run using: